cometbft/cometbft-rs/docs/spec/lightclient/detection/req-ibc-detection.md

 type checkValidityAndUpdateState = (Header) => Void
 ```

-  For CometBFT, it will perform
+  For Tendermint, it will perform
   `ValidandVerified`, that is, it does the trusting period check and the
   +1/3 check (+2/3 for sequential headers).
   If it verifies a header, it adds it to its lightstore,